greg-raven/Uncommon-Sense/_posts/2012-09-17-weve-been-nice-to-the-liberals-for-too-long.md

 ---
-title: 'We've been nice to the liberals for too long'
+title: "We've been nice to the liberals for too long"
 layout: post
 categories:
 - liberalism